529 Plan Qualified Expenses: What You Can Spend On Now

 529 plans cover more than just tuition.
 Qualified education expenses include tuition, mandatory fees, computers, books, supplies, and room and board (must be enrolled half-time or more).

 Off-campus housing also counts as a qualified expense.
-You can use your 529 plan to cover rent, utility, and grocery bills up to the college’s allowance for room and board, which you’ll find posted on their website or by calling the financial aid office.
+You can use your 529 plan to cover rent, utilities and grocery bills up to the college’s allowance for room and board, which you’ll find posted on their website or by calling the financial aid office.

 For a 12-month apartment lease, remember that the summer months won’t count as a qualified expense if your student isn’t enrolled at least half-time.
 In this case, make sure you use 529 funds only for rent during the months your student is enrolled.